The separate self is the major problem,

 We have always been one in Love.

-Richard Rohr, angel Kyodo williams, Mirabai Starr, and Ken Wilber explore our misguided attempts to overcome evil.
+Fr.
+Richard Rohr, Rev. angel Kyodo williams, Mirabai Starr, and Ken Wilber explore our misguided attempts to overcome evil.
 They help us rediscover all beings’ inherent unity and belovedness.
 Conversion demands immense humility and honesty rather than zeal or purity.
 The autonomous, egocentric, and separate self must give way to our True Self.

 Facing our shadow is a breakthrough to grace and mercy.
 Embracing the parts of ourselves we’ve denied also reveals a “golden shadow”—our goodness, giftedness, and generosity!